sukadev/linux-tools/vim/vim-beginner-notes.rst

     * - J
       - Join next line with current line

+    * - :r ~/file1
+      - Insert the entire contents of ~/file1 below the cursor

+    * - :r! date
+      - Insert the output of the `date` command below the cursor (as always, type u to undo if necessary)

+    * - :r! ls
+      - Insert the output of the `ls` command below the cursor (as always, type u to undo if necessary)

     * - Pattern substitution
       - Use ``:%s /pattern1/replacement text/`` to  substitute. i.e.
         replace 'pattern1` in file with `replacement text`.
 If `pattern1`